PaddlePaddle/PaddleSpeech/README.md

 #### Mandarin LM

-Different from word-based language model, mandarin language model is character-based where each token is a chinese character.
-We use an internal corpus to train the released mandarin language model.
+Different from the English language model, Mandarin language model is character-based where each token is a Chinese character.
+We use an internal corpus to train the released Mandarin language model.
 This corpus contains billions of tokens.
-The preprocessing has small difference from english language model and all steps are:
+The preprocessing has tiny difference from English language model and main steps include:

   * The beginning and trailing whitespace characters are removed.
-  * English punctuations and chinese punctuations are removed.
+  * English punctuations and Chinese punctuations are removed.
-  * Insert a whitespace character between two tokens.
+  * A whitespace character between two tokens is inserted.

-Please notice that the released language model only contains chinese simplified characters.
-When preprocessing done we can begin to train the language model.
-The key training parameters are '-o 5 --prune 0 1 2 4 4'.
-Please refer above section for the meaning of each parameter.
+Please notice that the released language model only contains Chinese simplified characters.
+After preprocessing done we can begin to train the language model.
+The key training arguments are '-o 5 --prune 0 1 2 4 4'.
+Please refer above section for the meaning of each argument.
 We also convert the arpa file to binary file using default settings.

 ### Speech-to-text Inference